sciZer0/7/v/README.md

 <h1>5 &nbspVoting System</h1>

-The Vote blockchain has a highly-decentralized governance and operates mostly automatically and partly based on decisions made by token holders, Voters.
+The Vote blockchain has a highly-decentralized governance.

-In order to create a sturdy governance, on the blockchain there have been established broad governance token holder participation, resistance to various governance attack vectors — incl.  resistance to capture by whales — transparency of information, and alignment of incentives to maintain the blockchain’s long-term sustainability.

 This is a DAO-style blockchain leveraging all benefits and the best practices of DAOs.